yurichan28/torrench/README.md

 Found a bug?
 Please report and help improving this tool.
 You can [Open Issue](https://github.com/kryptxy/torrench/issues/new) or contact me directly.

 ## Feedback/Suggestions/Feature Requests
-Feedbacks are much appreciated.
+Feedbacks/Suggestions are much appreciated.
 They help in improving the tool, and keep me motivated.

-I am open to suggestions.
-Please [Open Issue](https://github.com/kryptxy/torrench/issues/new) or contact me directly.

 ## Contact
 E-mail : kryptxy@protonmail.com